kmpiekarski/OffTempoZine/README.md

 OffTempoZine
 ============

-Repro for the basic Off Tempo Zine site
+Repro for the basic non-CMS Off Tempo Zine site